 Certain artwork or designs will not be approved for use in conjunction with the University's trademarks.
 These include the following:

-Approval to use a trademark for one application (for example, a t-shirt) does not constitute approval to use the mark in connection with any other item or to change the design in any way, without seeking additional approval.
+Using a trademark for one application (for example a t-shirt) does not constitute approval to use the mark in connection with any other item or to change the design in any way, without seeking additional approval.

-Using a trademark on items such as letterhead, stationery or business cards produced with the input and assistance of the University Publications Office does not require permission from the Trademark Usage Committee.
-For more information see the logo guidelines.
+Using a trademark on items such as letterhead, stationery or business cards produced with the input and assistance of the University's Publications Office does not require permission from University Communications & Marketing.

 The University reserves the right to disapprove any use of its trademarks, even if not explicitly prohibited by this policy or these guidelines.